orangespaceman/folio/src/_posts/portfolio/2015-03-17-web-development-training.md

 In the last few years I have taught web development at many places, including City University and Kingston University.

 I have presented a number of theoretical and practical lectures across a range of web development topics.

-I have been responsible for writing, teaching and assessing a postgraduate module on Web Development.
+I have also been responsible for writing, teaching and assessing a postgraduate module on Web Development.